Quick Links to the Sections Below

 In WWII, Camphor was used in the U.S. as a critical component in insect repellant.
 The prices for natural Camphor skyrocketed since the commodity was only produced in Southeast Asia.
 The demand was so high its value exceeded that of gold!
 However, scientists in America found a way to synthesize Camphor from the Southern Pine Tree stump, the same tree that produces medicinal-grade turpentine oil.
 To this day, the discovery of synthesis is the only thing that keeps Zhang Nao’s prices regulated!

 Bo He Nao, Menthol, Menthae Haplocalycis Herba

-It’s expensive and hard as a rock.
-It takes special handling to extract it properly. it stops bleeding without clotting, reducing swelling and pain.
+San Qi is expensive and is as hard as a rock.
+It takes special handling to extract it properly, however its healing benefits are worth the trouble.
+San Qi stops bleeding without clotting and reduces swelling and pain.
 It also has some profound synergistic effects with antiviral and antibacterial herbs.

-“Trilinolein is a triacylglycerol purified from a commonly used traditional Chinese medicine Panax notoginseng.
-Trilinolein has been reported to provide a number of beneficial effects including reducing thrombogenicity and arrhythmias and increasing erythrocyte deformability.
-Additionally, trilinolein has been reported to be an antioxidant, which can counteract free radical damage associated with atherogenesis, and myocardial damage seen with ischaemia and reperfusion.
-These pharmacologic effects may explain the perceived benefits derived from treating circulatory disorders with the herb over the centuries.”
+In Chinese medicine, San Qi has been reported to have several benefits, including reducing thrombogenicity and arrhythmias and increasing erythrocyte deformability.
+Additionally, San Qi has been said to be an antioxidant, which can counteract free radical damage associated with atherogenesis and myocardial injury seen with ischemia and reperfusion.
+These pharmacologic effects explain why this essential healing herb has been used to treat circulatory disorders for centuries.